Bioconductor/packagebuilder/documentation/Deployment.md

 # Troubleshoot

-Occassionally, we have builder ids that have additional naming information (oaxaca.local, toluca2.bioconductor.org, etc...), to get the information to display correctly on the build reports ensure the following:
+A. Occassionally, we have builder ids that have additional naming information (oaxaca.local, toluca2.bioconductor.org, etc...), to get the information to display correctly on the build reports ensure the following: